Why Your Brain Creates Obstacles to Your Own Goals

 - “I’m doing something wrong”

 But resistance is actually information.
-It’s not a verdict on your ability — it’s a signal about what your brain is experiencing in real time.
+It isn’t a judgment about your ability — it’s a signal about what your brain is experiencing right now.

 It tells you things like: